nbusseneau/hephaistos/README.md

 ### HUD

-By default, Hephaistos expands the HUD horizontally as wide as possible: left and right side HUD elements will respectively stay fixed on the left and right after resizing.
+Hephaistos supports the following HUD resizing modes:

+- `expand` (default): expand the HUD horizontally and vertically, i.e. HUD will scale with screen size.
+Static HUD elements will be repositioned to their intended location for the new screen size, e.g. health indicator will be in the bottom left, resource indicator will be in the bottom right.
-For 32:9 or wider resolutions, you might want to use `--hud=center` to keep the HUD in the center of the screen with the same width as the original 16:9 HUD.
+- `center`: keep HUD in the center of the screen with the same size as the original HUD, i.e. screen size will change but HUD will not move.

+You might want to use `--hud=center` for 32:9 or wider resolutions.

 ### Scaling